jordan52/trickykegstands/src/site/somethingFunnyHappenedToday.md

 ### Something Funny Happened Today

+#### 2014 01 17

+(This was hilarious in my mind.
+It happened in 2009)

+I was out to lunch with some work friends (sadly, not really friends, just cool people I would have liked to have hung out with outside of work) and someone at the table said, "What are you doing for Yom Kippur today?"
+I had no idea it was Yom Kippur but I was 2 vietnamese coffees deep so I said the first thing that came to mind.
+I was reading "American Psycho" and the only thing in my brain about Yom Kippur was "day of atonement" so I said, "Oh, I don't know, I'll probably  watch Atonement and return it along with some other video cassette tapes."

+Nobody knew it was a joke.

 #### 20130205

 This page is taking a dark turn.
 Some background - 1) I was doing outdoorsy stuff with some